 For purposes of this section 6, the following terms shall have the meaning as defined.

-6.1.1 “Charge Rate” means the rate at which an Energy Storage Device can be charged from either a full or partial discharge to either a higher level of charge or a full charge, in percentage of full charge per hour.

-6.1.2 “Cycle” or “Charge Cycle” means an Energy Storage Device has discharged an amount of energy equal to its maximum rated storage capacity and been recharged to 100 percent of that rated capacity.
+6.1.1 “Cycle” or “Charge Cycle” means an Energy Storage Device has discharged an amount of energy equal to its maximum rated storage capacity and been recharged to 100 percent of that rated capacity.

-6.1.3 “Cycles per Day” means the number of times, or fraction thereof, that an Energy Storage Device can complete a Charge Cycle within a normal 24-hour period.
+6.1.2 “Cycles per Day” means the number of times, or fraction thereof, that an Energy Storage Device can complete a Charge Cycle within a normal 24-hour period.